-Traveladder.co.uk are supporting the FCO's "Travel Aware" campaign.
+Traveladder.co.uk are supporting the FCDO's "Travel Aware" campaign.

-As part of our commitment to helping our customers we make the most of working with the Foreign and Commonwealth Office (FCO) on their wide-reaching "Travel Aware" campaign.
+As part of our commitment to helping our customers we make the most of working with the Foreign, Commonwealth & Development Office (FCDO) on their wide-reaching "Travel Aware" campaign.

 The directors of traveladder.co.uk and Brokersure Ltd have worked with the "Travel Aware" campaign for very many years since it was the "Know Before You Go" scheme.